 We believe that people thrive when nature thrives, and that reconnecting people with their local environments, and empowering them to take ownership of their communities today, will create healthier, greener, more liveable neighbourhoods tomorrow.

-The Our Park, Our Place project is supported by Lotterywest and delivered as part of Greening Australia’s Nature in Cities program.
-As climate change and population growth intensify pressures on our urban areas, we are working with communities, businesses and governments across Australia to create greener, more liveable cities where both people and nature thrive.
+The Our Park, Our Place project activities in Perth have been supported by Lotterywest and delivered as part of Greening Australia’s Nature in Cities program.